 - if the employer, apprentice or trainee and training organisation agree to sign a completion agreement to initiate completion of the apprenticeship or traineeship, sign the completion agreement.

 Further responsibilities that relate specifically to school-based apprenticeships and traineeships:

 - ensure the school's agreement to the school-based arrangement has been obtained

 - participate in the negotiation of, and agree, to a schedule of school studies, training and employment

 - if the student is suspended or expelled from school, or the school withdraws their support to the school-based arrangement, contact the AASN provider or the department immediately to discuss continuation of the apprenticeship or traineeship

 - if the student changes schools, the support of the new school must be gained before the school-based arrangement can continue

 - if the school-based apprenticeship or traineeship is in the electrotechnology industry, ensure the required criteria has been met, as outlined on the

 Queensland Training Information Service (QTIS) website.

-It is important to note that the AASN provider and the department may only provide the parent or guardian listed on the training contract, with any information contained in the training contract, unless the apprentice or trainee has formally, in writing, advised their AASN provider or the department otherwise.
-Any other parties would need to be added as a third party in order to gain information pertaining to the apprenticeship or traineeship.
+It is important to note that the AASN provider and the department may only provide the parent or guardian listed on the training contract, with any information contained in the training contract; however the apprentice or trainee may formally request their AASN provider or the department, in writing, to release information about the training contract to a third party.

 ATF-008 Authority to release information to a third party form is used for this purpose.